apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 This means that those tokens will expire way before their max lifetime, unless some other code takes care of renewing them.

-And, to make matters worse, not all client libraries even implement token renewal.
+Also, not all client libraries even implement token renewal.
 To use the example of a service supported by Spark, the `renew()` method of HBase tokens is a no-op.
 So the only way to "renew" an HBase token is to create a new one.

 3. What happens when tokens expire for good?